-If you spend a lot of money on the weekends because you like to go shopping, then find a less-expensive activity that you enjoy doing.
+If you spend a lot of money on the weekends because you like to go shopping, find a less expensive activity that you enjoy doing.
 Even changing the way that you drive to work can help you change your financial habits.
 It helps if you know what your problem times or areas are so you can focus on changing those first.

 Find a Support System

-It can be difficult to cut back on your spending or to work an extra job in order to improve your situation.
+It can be difficult to cut back on your spending or to work an extra job to improve your situation.
 It can help if you have a support system that is supporting the changes that you are making.
 You may need to change the types of activities you are doing with your friends.
-It is important that you do not feel like you have to keep up with your friends as you work toward your financial goals.
+You mustn't feel like you have to keep up with your friends as you work toward your financial goals.
 If your friends are not supportive of your changes, you may need to find another group of people that are more willing to support your goals.

 Think Outside of the Box

-If the changes you have tried to make in the past are not working for you, then you need to try something else.
-For example, if you are struggling to pay off your debt but you can only make minimum payments, debt consolidation may help you gain traction, especially with credit card debt.
-If you want to increase your savings, but you find yourself dipping back into it each month, then setting up an online savings account that takes longer to transfer money back into your account may help you manage your money better.
+If the changes you have tried to make in the past are not working for you, you need to try something else.
+For example, if you are struggling to pay off your debt, but you can only make minimum payments, debt consolidation may help you gain traction, especially with credit card debt.
+If you want to increase your savings, but you find yourself dipping back into it each month, then setting up an online savings account that takes longer to transfer money back into your account may help you better manage your money.